-If you’re one of the 2.1 million taxpayers with an investment property, chances are you’ll soon be digging out your landlord insurance policy to complete your tax return.
+If you’re one of the estimated 2.1 million taxpayers with an investment property, chances are you’ll soon be digging out your landlord insurance policy to complete your tax return.

 When it comes to landlord insurance, you can generally claim the cost of the premium as a tax deduction.
 It is also important to note that if you received an insurance pay-out, such as compensation for property damage or lost rent, you may need to declare this as income.

-While you have your insurance paperwork out, it is a good idea to take a few minutes to review your policy to make sure you still have the right cover.
+Importantly, while you have your insurance paperwork out, it is a good idea to take a few minutes to review your policy to make sure you still have the right cover.
 We help with this below…

 The first thing to consider is whether you have the right sort of policy.

 If you have a rental property, it is suggested you have specialist landlord insurance.
-This is because standard homes and contents policies are not designed to cover all the risks investors face when renting out a property, like tenant-related damage or loss of rent.
+This is because standard home and contents policies are not designed to cover all the risks investors face when renting out a property, like tenant-related damage or loss of rent.